BMW Service Engine Soon Light On

 A generic OBD2 scanner will not read and clear the codes if you have other problems.
 In other words, a generic OBD2 scanner can only read and clear codes from the ECU but not from other modules, including ABS, SRS, Airbag, DSC, Stability Control, EGS Transmission, etc.

-Note that you can read the codes but can’t clear them unless you fix the problem that triggered the code.
-The light and the code will return if you don’t fix the underlying problem.
-It returns immediately or in other cases, it can take a day or two.
+Note that you can read the codes but can’t clear them unless you fix the problem that triggered them.
+If you don’t fix the underlying problem, the light and the code will return.
+They will return immediately, or in other cases, they can take a day or two.

 BMW Check Engine Light Symbol